Three Must Have Hearing Aid Features for the best hearing aid performance

-Why don’t other manufacturers just switch to Multi-Base automaticity?
+Why don’t other manufacturers just switch to Multi-Base Automaticity?

-Some manufacturers like Siemens (now Signia) have tweaked their single-base automatic system to allow a change to the frequency response and a few other criteria in its automatic settings, which is an improvement on other Single-Base Automatic systems.
+Some manufacturers like Siemens (now Signia) have tweaked their Single-Base Automatic system to allow a change to the frequency response and a few other criteria in its automatic settings, which is an improvement on other Single-Base Automatic systems.
 They do not however allow the full flexibility of a true Multi-Base automatic system and manual programs are still required at times.

 Exceptional Sound Quality – Improved speech clarity, better music enjoyment and less distortion in loud environments

-Digital Hearing aids have always had pretty good sound quality, but over the last 24 months we have seen some impressive advancements in how sound is captured and processed in these miniature computers.
+Digital Hearing aids have always had pretty good sound quality, but over the last 36 months we have seen some impressive advancements in how sound is captured and processed in these miniature computers.

-This is all starting to change however.
+This is all starting to change, however.
 Big manufacturers have gradually been updating their hearing aid ranges with much more powerful processing, allowing them to deal with a wider range of incoming sound.
 This greatly improves their sound quality, especially for music.
 It also means less distortion in very loud environments.

 The top rated manufacturers regarding sound quality are:

-- Phonak (Belong)
+- Phonak (Belong, Marvel, Paradise)